bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-If the key is passed by reference, the proofing mechanism associated with that key reference MUST also be used by the client, as described in {{binding-keys}}.
+If the key is passed by reference, the proofing mechanism associated with that key reference MUST also be used by the RC, as described in {{binding-keys}}.

 If the AS does not recognize the key reference handle, the request MUST be rejected with an error.

-If the client identifies its key by reference, the referenced key MAY be a symmetric key known to the AS.
-The client MUST NOT send a symmetric key by value, as doing so would be a security violation.
+If the RC identifies its key by reference, the referenced key MAY be a symmetric key known to the AS.
+The RC MUST NOT send a symmetric key by value, as doing so would be a security violation.

 [[ Editor's note: In many ways, passing a key identifier by reference